FatalFriction/toko-brik/README.md

     8. to look for details click details button to pop the details information of products 8.1 for mobile user please swipe the table until you find the details button alternatively you can utilise column button to hide all columns except for details and name
     9. to sign out find the sign out button on top right corner

+# Additional information
+    For category are not stored in DB with simple rules
+    CategoryID: 1 = Cemilan, 2 = Minuman, 3 = Permen as their CategoryName are retrieved based on CatID vice versa

 ## Learn More
 To learn more about Next.js, take a look at the following resources: